stonepros/stone/README.md

 (Note: Many targets built from src/test are not run using `ctest`.
 Targets starting with "unittest" are run in `make check` and thus can be run with `ctest`.
-Targets starting with "ceph_test" can not, and should be run by hand.)
+Targets starting with "stone_test" can not, and should be run by hand.)

 When failures occur, look in build/Testing/Temporary for logs.

-To build and run all tests and their dependencies without other unnecessary targets in Ceph:
+To build and run all tests and their dependencies without other unnecessary targets in Stone:

 	cd build
 	make check -j$(nproc)